isaacs/path-scurry/README.md

 program is spending a lot of time resolving the _same_ paths repeatedly (like, thousands or millions of times), then this can be beneficial.
-But both implementations are pretty fast, and improving speeding up an infrequent operation from 4µs to 400ns is not going to move the needle on your app's performance.
+But both implementations are pretty fast, and speeding up an infrequent operation from 4µs to 400ns is not going to move the needle on your app's performance.

 For walking file system directory trees, a lot depends on how often a given PathScurry object will be used, and also on the